Brian Schweitzer: Elections

 When incumbent Governor Judy Martz announced she would not run for re-election in 2004, Schweitzer announced his candidacy.
 His running mate was John Bohlinger, a Republican state senator.
-He won the general election by defeating Montana Secretary of State Bob Brown 50%–46%.
+He won the general election by defeating Montana Secretary of State Bob Brown 50% to 46%.

 In 2008, Schweitzer and Bohlinger won re-election to a second term by a landslide over Republican State Senator Roy Brown and his running mate Steve Daines; Schweitzer recurred 318,670 votes (65.4%), Brown received 158,268 votes (32.5%), and Libertarian candidate Stan Jones received 9,796 votes (2.0%).

 Policy and public image

 As governor, Schweitzer was described as having a mixture of "progressive values, populist rhetoric, and Western self-reliance."
 Commentator Brink Lindsey classified Schweitzer as a mixture of liberal and libertarian, espousing "anti-NAFTA, Wal-Mart-bashing economic populism."
 Both while campaigning and as governor, Schweitzer became known for a folksy public persona; his dog, a Border Collie named Jag, regularly accompanied him on work days at the Capitol, as well as some other official occasions.

 Schweitzer was known for his unsparing use of the veto, a power exercised 95 times during his tenure.
 He vetoed 74 bills in the 2011 legislature, none of which were overridden.
 For instance, in April 2011, Schweitzer made news with his unconventional use of a branding iron to publicly veto several bills passed by the Republican-controlled legislature.
 He denounced them as "frivolous, unconstitutional and just bad ideas" that were "in direct contradiction to the expressed will of the people of Montana."
 The bills vetoed by Schweitzer including anti-abortion legislation and legislation that would have repealed Montana's 2004 legalization of medicinal marijuana.

 Schweitzer has pointed out that Montana has had the highest ending fund balances in the state's history under his administration, with an average ending fund balance of $414 million.
 The average balance of the eighteen years prior was $54 million.

 Schweitzer consistently held one of the highest approval ratings among governors in the nation, with polls regularly showing a rating of above 60 percent.

 Schweitzer was elected chair of the Democratic Governors Association in 2008.

 As governor, Schweitzer emphasized early childhood education, and in 2007 signed into law a voluntary full-time kindergarten program.

 In 2005, Schweitzer signed into law "Indian Education for All" funding, which provided for the first time funding for schools to fulfill a mandate passed in 1999 to teach tribal history in Montana schools.